kehkasha786/Afficionado-coffee-revenue-analysis/README.md

 ## 🧠 Key Insights

-- **Revenue is highly concentrated.** Just **11 of 29 product types generate 80%** of total revenue — a clear 80/20 (Pareto) pattern.
+- **Revenue is highly concentrated.** Just **11 of 29 product types generate 80%** of total revenue — indicating a strong Pareto-like concentration pattern.
 - **The top 10 products alone account for 78.96%** of total revenue.
 - **Coffee and Tea dominate**, together contributing **66.7%** of total revenue across all 9 categories.